doctorfree/MusicPlayerPlus/README.md

 If you wish to manage your music library with Beets, import the music library with the command `mpplus -I`.

+Download additional lyrics with the command `mpplus -L`.

+Analysis and retrieval of audio-based information can be performed with the command `mpplus -X 'query'` where 'query' is a Beets library query.
+The special query term 'all' indicates the entire music library, i.e.
+`mpplus -X all`.

-These four common additional setup steps and more are covered in greater detail below in the section on
+These common additional setup steps and more are covered in greater detail below in the section on
 [Post Installation Configuration](#post-installation-configuration).